aramelias/DAV/q1/index.md

 <!-- Sudan graph -->

 In Sudan, the prices of almost all products show a strong correlation.
-Like in Senegal and Niger, sorghum and millet have a high corellation: 0.9956.
+Like in Senegal and Niger, sorghum and millet have a high correlation: 0.9956.

 <!-- South Sudan graph -->